top of page

 Deposits are considered NON-REFUNDABLE and will be applied to your final bill.

-A deposit of $200 is required to save your date, it is non-refundable because we remove that date from our calendar for you.
+A reservation fee of $300 is required to save your date, it is non-refundable because we reserve that date on our calendar for you.
 The food deposit of approximately 50% is due within a month of booking.
-If you must cancel if we have time to re-book we will refund that deposit ( request must be in writing and at least 90 days prior to your event).
+If you must cancel if we have time to re-book, we will refund that deposit (request must be in writing and at least 90 days prior to your event).
 Refunds will be determined by the date of cancellation compared to the function date.
 No cancellations within 60 days of the event.

 DO YOU PROVIDE WINE OR LIQUOR???

 We are not licensed to sell beer, wine or liquor.
-We can provide you with the contact information for Bartenders.
+Therefore, we do not offer any bartending services.

 bottom of page